astev423/Huffman-Coding-Project/README.md

 A new file is made where each character is replaced by a binary code.
 Then, the decompressor reads the binary codes and uses them to traverse the Huffman tree.
 0 goes to the left child, 1 goes to the right.
-Once a leaf node is reached then we have a char, so we append that to a new file and continue this until we translate all codes in their respective chars.
+Once a leaf node is reached then we have a char, so we append that to a new file and continue this until we translate all codes into their respective chars.

 ## How to run
 1. Download/Git clone the repository and enter the folder you just downloaded (should be called huffman-coding-project or something similar).